bdrazo66/Project4V1/README.md

 ## what i learned
 i learned how to deal with rest api and to exchange data between client side and server side and how to set a server and many things like node and express and how to deal with package.json and how to deal with sass files and i learned problem soliving .

+## what is it?
+Sentiment Analysis is MeaningCloud's solution for performing a detailed multilingual sentiment analysis of texts from different sources.

+It identifies the positive, negative, neutral polarity in any text, including comments in surveys and social media.
+It also extracts sentiment at the document or aspect-based level.
+In order to do this, the local polarity of the different sentences in the text is identified and the relationship between them evaluated, resulting in a global polarity value for the whole text.